 Our solicitors are extremely experienced and intelligent individuals who deal with complex estates every day and have depth of experience to advise on wealth protection across land ownership, personal wealth, family wealth, property and mixed asset portfolios.

-Several of our clients are owner-managers of businesses and Directors of companies and we help advise directors and their families on Trusts, Wills and IHT planning with an overview of all their assets and pensions.
+Several of our clients are owner-managers of businesses and Directors of companies and we help advise directors and their families on Trusts, Wills and IHT planning.
 We also provide advice on LPAs for Businesses.

 We will treat you like an individual, not just another client.